adamaviv/usec-f19/syllabus.md

 ### Problem Sets

 We have five problem sets in this class that will require a mixture of programming, writing, and data analysis.
 Specific directions in the problem sets will be provided.
-All written work should be submitted typed, and all programming assignments should be submitted via git.
+All written work should be submitted typed, and all programming assignments should be submitted via git classroom.

 ### Readings